 Day 5: Bumthang

 This is one of the most spectacular valleys in Bhutan and also the heartland of Buddhism.
 The Guru and his lineage of Tertons (treasure finders), have led to the sprouting of many temples in the valley.
 In the morning we hike to visit the Tamshing Monastery (one of the oldest monastic schools built by Terton Pema Lingpa) and Kurjey Lhakhang (where the Guru Rinpoche subdued a local demon and left his body imprint on a rock).
-We also visit Jambay Lhakhang (one of the oldest temples in Bhutan built in 7th century) and Jakar Dzong (seat of the district administration).
-In the afternoon, hike to Thangbi valley across the suspension bridge and visit the Thangbi Lhakhang built in the 14th century, dinner and overnight at hotel or drive to Ura.
+We also visit Jambay Lhakhang (one of the oldest temples in Bhutan built in the 7th century) and Jakar Dzong (seat of the district administration).
+In the afternoon, hike to Thangbi valley across the suspension bridge and visit the Thangbi Lhakhang built in the 14th century, dinner and overnight at a hotel or drive to Ura.

 Day 6: Bumthang (Witness Tshechu)

-Witness the tsechu today, a rich form of the oral history tradition where the Bhutanese pass on values, mythology and spiritual beliefs through the dance dramas.
+Witness the tsechu today, a rich form of the oral history tradition where the Bhutanese pass on values, mythology, and spiritual beliefs through the dance dramas.

 Day 7: Bumthang to Gangtey

 The valley of Phobjikha is well known as the winter home of the Black-necked crane (Grus nigricollis).
 Bhutan is home to around six hundred black-necked cranes with Phobjikha being one of the popular places that the birds migrate to in the winter months from the Tibetan plateau.
 The elegant and shy birds can be observed from early November to the end of March.